Nylilsa/nylilsa.github.io/pages/wr.md

 This WR History page has not been updated since September 2025, and I am well-aware of it.
 I have been in the process of making big changes to the backend of this.
 Please bear in mind this is mainly done by one individual who also has their own things going on. <br><br>

-For inquiries regarding this webpage, please contact me (see home page).
+For inquiries regarding this webpage, please [jumpto=#/me/contact]contact me[/jumpto].
 I really appreciate all the support and positive comments I've received, thank you everyone for who has supported my site and I <3

 [/butyouignoredthem]